teozern1/tp/docs/UserGuide.md

 Users are added with “none” status.
 The index must be a positive integer.
 Will give an error message if the module given has not been made.

-Format: `addToModule INDEX MODULE`
+Format: `addToModule INDEX [m/MODULE]`

-Example: `addToModule 2 CS2103T`
+Example: `addToModule 2 m/CS2103T` adds the person who is second from the top in the current list to the module CS2103T, if the module CS2103T exists.

 ### Removes a user from a given module: `removeFromModule`

 Removes the user at the specified INDEX displayed on the GUI from a given module.
 The index refers to the index number shown in the displayed user list.
-Users are added with “none” status.
 The index must be a positive integer.
 Will give an error message if the module given has not been made or if the user is not part of the given module.

-Format: `removeFromModule INDEX MODULE`
+Format: `removeFromModule INDEX [m/MODULE]`

-Example: `removeFromModule 2 CS2103T`
+Example: `removeFromModule 2 m/CS2103T` removes the person who is second from the top in the current list from the module CS2103T, if the module CS2103T exists and the person who is second from the top is part of the module CS2103T.

 ### Adds a tutorial to a given module: `addTutorial`

 Adds a tutorial with a specific tutorial name to a given module.
 Different modules can have different tutorials with the same name.
 Will give an error message if the module does not exist or a tutorial with the same name has already been made for the module.

-Format: `addTutorial TUTORIALNAME MODULE`
+Format: `addTutorial [m/MODULE_NAME] [tn/TUTORIAL_NAME] [tt/TUTORIAL_TIME]`

-Example: `addTutorial c12 CS2103T`
+Example: `addTutorial m/CS2103T tn/T12 tt/Mon 6pm` adds a tutorial with name T12 and time "Mon 6pm" belonging to module
+CS2103T, if module CS2103T exists.

 ### Removes a tutorial from a given module: `removeTutorial`

 Removes a tutorial with a specific tutorial name to a given module.
 Will give an error message if the module given has not been made, or if the tutorial does not exist.

-Format: `removeTutorial TUTORIALNAME MODULE`
+Format: `removeTutorial [tn/TUTORIAL_NAME] [m/MODULE_NAME]`

-Example: `removeTutorial c12 CS2103T`

-### Gives a specific user a given status: `changeStatus`
-Changes the status of the user at the specified INDEX for a given module, whether they are a professor, teaching assistant, user or none, a placeholder value.
-The index refers to the index number shown in the displayed user list.
-It must be a positive integer.
-The letter represents the status to change the user to: “p” for professor, “t” for TA, “s” for student and “n” for none.

-Format: `changeStatus INDEX MODULE (LETTER: p/t/s/n)`

-Example: `changeStatus 2 CS2103T t`
+Example: `removeTutorial c12 CS2103T` removes a tutorial with name T12 and time "Mon 6pm" belonging to module CS2103T, if module CS2103T exists and the tutorial already exists.

 ### Adds a student to stated Tutorial: `addToTutorial`

 Add a new student to the stated tutorial’s student list.
 Fails if the index is not valid.
 Fails and gives an error message if the student already has a tutorial.

 Format: `addToTutorial INDEX [m/MODULE_NAME] [tn/TUTORIAL_NAME]`